-Fight sexual violence on RAINN Day, an annual campaign created for college students by The Rape, Abuse, Incest National Network.
+Fight sexual violence on RAINN Day, an annual campaign created for college students by The Rape, Abuse & Incest National Network.
 Sexual assault is a serious problem in America.
-Every 98 seconds, someone in America is victimized.
+Someone in America is victimized every 98 seconds.
 Those between 12 and 34 years old are at the highest risk.
 Get involved with your local college campus by supporting victims of sexual assault and helping to prevent future cases.

 RAINN Day - History

 Tori Amos, singer-songwriter and cofounder of RAINN, raised money during a concert in honor of her 50th birthday

 Mick Foley, professional wrestler and RAINN member, logged more than 550 hours online — over 15 months — talking to sexual assault victims